Streptococcus anginosus: General characteristics

 The majority of Streptococcus anginosus strains produce acetoin from glucose, ferment lactose, trehalose, salicin, and sucrose, and hydrolyze esculin and arginine.
 Carbon dioxide can stimulate growth or is even required for growth in certain strains.
 Streptococcus anginosus may be beta-hemolytic or nonhemolytic.
 The small colonies often give off a distinct odor of butterscotch or caramel.
 Among the nonhemolytic strains, certain ones produced the alpha reaction on blood agar.
-However, of isolates examined in one study, 56% were nonreactive, 25% were beta reactive, and only 19% were alpha reactive.
+However, of isolates examined in one study, 56% were non-hemolytic, 25% were beta-hemolytic, and only 19% were alpha-hemolytic.

 Infections

 Streptococcus anginosus is part of the human bacteria flora, but can cause diseases including brain and liver abscesses under certain circumstances.

 The habitat of S. anginosus is a wide variety of sites inside the human body.
-Cultures have been taken from the mouth, sinuses, throat, feces, and vagina, yielding both hemolytic (mouth) and nonhemolytic (fecal and vaginal strains).
+Cultures have been taken from the mouth, sinuses, throat, feces, and vagina, yielding both hemolytic (mouth) and nonhemolytic (fecal and vaginal) strains.
 Because of the commonplace with this bacterium and the human body, there are a number of infections that are caused by S. anginosus.

 With S. anginosus blood stream infections (bacteremia) it has been widely reported that the source is often from an abscess.
 In one series of 51 cases of Strep milleri group bacteremia, 6 were associated with abscesses.

 Pyogenic liver abscess is associated with S. anginosus and in studies in the 1970s was reported to be the most common cause of hepatic abscess.
 It was also reported that S. anginosus rarely causes infections in healthy individuals but instead it is usually the immunodeficient individuals who were victim to this bacterium.
 A case study was reported on a 40-year-old man who frequently drank alcohol and had poor oral hygiene.
 He was admitted to hospital with high fever and malaise.
 During diagnostic testing, an abscess was found on his liver, from which 550cc of hemopurulent exudate was drained.
 The exudate was cultured and S. anginosus was found.
 Disc diffusion technique revealed that bacterium was sensitive to penicillin.
 Patient was asymptomatic on 30th day of treatment.
 It was noted that the duration of symptoms is longer with liver abscesses associated with S. anginosus than with other microorganisms.

 Another study showed a case with a diagnosis of sympathetic empyema that was likely secondary to splenic abscess.
 Cultures of both sites grew Streptococcus anginosus.
 The empyema responded well to treatments however the splenic abscess required three weeks of drainage before the abscess resolved.
 Authors noted that there were no known cases of sympathetic empyema caused by Streptococcus anginosus.